chiliproject/cookbook/README.md

 ## Instance attributes

 * `base_uri` - A URI which specifies how the instance can be reached later.
 You can specify the primary protocol (`http` or `https`), the port, hostname and path here.
 Note that nested sub-paths are not supported right now.
+* `remote_uri` - A URI specifying how users reach the instance.
+Most of the time it is the same as the `base_uri` (and thus doesn't need to be set).
+However, if you have reverse-proxies (like a loadbalancer) installed, the URLs can differ.
+If this is the case, set the `base_uri` to the URL on which the internal application server should respond.
+The `external_uri` then defines how links and redirects are generated.
 * `repository` - The repository URL to retrieve ChiliProject from, by default `https://github.com/chiliproject/chiliproject.git`
 * `revision` - The revision to install.
 Can be either a SHA hash, a branch name or a tag.
 By default we use the `stable` branch.
 * `database` - Merged with the node attributes.
 See the description of the node database attributes for details.